Chimacum Middle School Eagles!

 e-mail: Al_Gonzalez@csd49.org

-Alfonso, Al, Gonzalez is a National Board Certified Teacher (2004 and renewed 2014) as an Early Adolescent Generalist and has been teaching for 31 years, 25 of those in the Chimacum School District.
+Alfonso, Al, Gonzalez is a National Board Certified Teacher (2004 and renewed 2014 and again on 2024) as an Early Adolescent Generalist and has been teaching for 33 years, 27 of those in the Chimacum School District.
 Al has a Masters in Teaching and has completed both the ISTE Capstone I and II showing fluency in the ISTE Student and Teacher standards.
 Al has been integrating technology into his classes since 1991 when he brought his Tandy laptop into his 4th and 5th grade class in South Central Los Angeles for students to use as a learning center.
 Using his AOL account Al connected his inner city students with students in Vassalboro, Maine.
 They traded videos on VHS, sent through snail mail, back and forth, sharing their similar yet uniquely different experiences.

 1990 - Graduated UCLA with a major in Psychology